soransh-singh/AlgorathmicAndProgramDesign-CSC15-/questions.md

 15. Write a program to implement the algorithm to search an element in an array of N elements using linear search and binary search and determine the time to search the element in each case.

+16. Write a program to add and multiply two given matrices of specified dimensions.

+17. Write a program to find the maximum and minimum values stored in an array of N integers.

+18. Write a program to remove the duplicate values from an ordered array of N element.

+19. Write a program to rearrange the elements in an array of N elements so that they appear in order using insertion sort.

+20. Write a program to implement Quick sort recursively on an unsorted array of N elements and determine the time to sort the elements.

+21. Write a program to sort an array of n elements using Selection sort and determine the time to sort the elements.